Dathalind/dathalind.github.io/_posts/2026-08-16-pma-lab-01-samples.md

 | Lab01-03.exe | EXE | Custom/unknown packer | Unpacks via conditional jump, capabilities TBD |
 | Lab01-04.exe | EXE | Embedded PE (resource) | Dropper, embeds a second PE disguised as a Windows update file |

 Taken together, these five samples look like components of the same malware family: a dropper and loader pair (`Lab01-01.exe`/`Lab01-01.dll`) with C2 connectivity, a packed persistence mechanism (`Lab01-02.exe`), and two additional samples (`Lab01-03.exe`, `Lab01-04.exe`) that use packing and resource embedding to hide a similar dropper/loader pattern.
-Further dynamic analysis on the unpacked/dumped contents of `Lab01-03.exe` and the embedded PE from `Lab01-04.exe` would help confirm the full picture.